 Skip to main content

-Québec Tax Brackets 2024
+Québec tax brackets 2024

 In Canada, we use a progressive tax system.
 The rate of tax increases as the amount of income increases.
 There are different levels or federal and provincial tax brackets which have different rates of tax.

-Québec residents file their provincial tax return with Revenu Québec and file their federal tax return with the CRA.
+Québec residents file their provincial tax return with Revenu Québec and file their federal tax return separately with the CRA.

 Québec tax brackets